oracle/python-oracledb/doc/src/user_guide/troubleshooting.rst

         show parameter sec_case_sensitive_logon

-    Note this parameter has been `removed in Oracle Database 21c
+    Note this parameter was `removed in Oracle Database 21c
     <https://docs.oracle.com/en/database/oracle/oracle-database/21/nfcon/
     security-solutions.html#GUID-FAF4C7A6-A2CD-4B9B-9A64-3705F693ECF0>`__
     so only step 2 is required for this, or subsequent, database versions.